remotesynth/certifiedfreshevents/content/events/improving-website-performance.md

 location: "Online"
 cost: "0"
 homepage_banner: "Improving-Website-Performance.jpg"
-short_desc: "Henri Helvetica looks at the rules that have guided us in web performance for the last decade and how they apply today."
+short_desc: "Henri Helvetica looks at the rules that have guided us in web performance for the last decade and how they have evolved."
-description: "Henri Helvetica looks at the rules that have guided web developers when it comes to web performance for the last decade and how they apply today."
+description: "Henri Helvetica looks at the rules that have guided web developers when it comes to web performance for the last decade and how they have evolved."
 embed_url: https://www.crowdcast.io/e/improving-website
 draft: false
 featured: true